Soluto/oauth-seamless-flow/draft-seamless-flow.md

 A fundamental part of the security of the protocol is the key used to sign the JWS.
 The key should be generated and stored in a secure wat, and if possible to use the tools provided by the OS.
-On iOS, use Keychain to generate and persist the key.
+On iOS, use [Keychain](https://developer.apple.com/documentation/security/keychain_services/keychains) to generate and store the key.
-On Android, the best option is the Key Store, but due to implementation limitations, it is advised to use OpenSSL.
+On Android, the best option is the [Keystore](https://developer.android.com/training/articles/keystore.html), but due to implementation limitations (see this [post](https://doridori.github.io/android-security-the-forgetful-keystore/#sthash.CgPjGF4h.dpbs) for example), it is advised to use OpenSSL.

 ### Algorithm
 Asymmetric encryption and signing algorithms are preferred over symmetric ones.